berndlosert/agda-base/README.md

    | ^^^^^^^^^^^^^^^^^^^^^
 ```

-then you need to make sure you have `network` package installed.
+then you need to make sure you have the `network` package installed.
 Run `cabal
 install --lib network` to install it and try compiling again.
 Once it compiles,
 start the program by running `./echo-server`.
 In a different terminal
 tab/window, run `telnet localhost 7000` and type in `Hello World!`.
 The